 The tables below illustrate the domain-level and cluster-level test blueprint.
 For more information on which clusters and standards to emphasize in instruction, please refer to page 5.

-- Functions Geometry 0% 40-45% 25-30% 20-25% 10-15%
+Domain-Level Test Blueprint-Percent of Test Points on Grade 8 Test The Number System Expressions and Equations Functions Geometry Statistics and Probability 0% 40-45% 25-30% 20-25% 10-15%